zinzloun/THM_WriteUP/README.md

     Password successfuly updated!
     HOLO{.......................}

-Then we can proceed to login using the new password.
+Then we can proceed to login using the newky set password.
 Then we are presented with a button to uoload an image, clicking we are redirected to:

     http://10.200.95.31/img_upload.php?